MenuDocs/guides/guide/topics/discordjs/gettingStarted.md

 title: Getting Started
 ---

-If you are reading this then I assume you know at least the basics to [JavaScript and Node.JS](/topics/discordjs/#javascript-and-node-js), if you do not know then I suggest you click the hyper link and read one of those resources.

-## Your first bot
+## Creating a bot

-Before you start programming a Discord bot you need to make one first.
+Before you start programming a Discord bot you need to create a bot application first.
 If you would like to visually see this you can follow the video down below, but if you prefer reading you can look below for a quick and easy guide on making your bot.

 <div
     style="position: relative; width: 100%; height: 0; padding-bottom: 56.25%;" >